 It all starts with a place.

 Anyone who knows me, or my work, is well aware that what I write is based on my experience of a place, its history, character, and story-telling possibilities.
-My first novel, The Day That I Die, and my most recent novel, The Master Blaster, are set on my frequently-revisited Peace Corps island of Saipan.
+My first novel, The Day That I Die, and a more recent one, The Master Blaster, are set on my frequently-revisited Peace Corps island of Saipan.
 The Philippines and my home state of New Jersey have engendered books.
-So have Gambier and Kenyon College.
+So have Gambier, Ohio and Kenyon College.
 I'm utterly familiar with the place I call home and sometimes wonder if — congenial as it usually is — it has lost its ability to surprise me.

 That, it turns out, is a mistake.
 July 4, 2015 startled me.
 Fresh from yard work, unshaven and unkempt, I made my way into the village, looking forward to chatting with friends and neighbors, listening to speeches, watching a notoriously quaint Independence Day parade.
 The usual stuff.
 But I was ambushed — pole-axed — when I saw my Kenyon classmate (1964) and lifelong friend, Perry Lentz at the podium, announcing the 2015 Gambier Citizen of the Year.
 Me.
 The applause, the plaque, the bouquet of roses — which I couldn't quite figure out how to hold with real dignity — were unforgettable.
 So were the things Perry Lentz said about me.
 This picture is worth a thousand words.

-Kirkus Reviews is applauding A Call From Jersey
+Kirkus Reviews is applauding P.F.
+Kluge's A Call From Jersey

 as ”heartfelt, funny and poignant.”